Pattern-based Knowledge Component Extraction from Student Code Using Representation Learning: Methodology

-Each resulting cluster represents a distinct pattern-based KC, and the centroid of each cluster is treated as its canonical representative.
-These centroids form the basis of our KC model and act as anchors for evaluating all other subtrees.
-By assigning every high-attention subtree from both correct and incorrect submissions to its closest cluster center, we effectively map each subtree pattern to a representative pattern-based KC.
-This enables a consistent, explainable framework for tracking student learning, where the presence or incorrect student implementation of a pattern-based KC can be measured across submissions, and the actual form of the code pattern responsible for the resultant pattern-based KC can be traced back through the pipeline.
-Through this framework, we enable a scalable and explainable pipeline for automated knowledge modeling in programming education, grounded in structurally meaningful code representations.
+Each cluster defines a pattern-based KC, represented by its centroid as the canonical example of that KC.
+High-attention subtrees from both correct and incorrect submissions are then assigned to their nearest centroid, linking each to a representative KC.
+This enables our proposed framework, which provides a consistent and explainable way to track student learning through code submissions.
+The presence or incorrect student implementation of a pattern-based KC can be measured across attempts, and the underlying code pattern responsible for the resultant pattern-based KC can be traced back through the pipeline.
+In doing so, the framework scales automated knowledge modeling in programming education while remaining grounded in structurally meaningful code representations.